PlanterApp/planter_blog/content/posts/growing-veggies-in-subtropical-and-tropical-climates.md

 ![Two cute little ladybugs on a seedling.](/uploads/ladybug.jpeg "Not all bugs are bad!
 Ladybugs are natural predators of aphids.")

 Another thing to keep in mind is pest and disease control.
 In sub-tropical and tropical climates, pests and diseases can be an even bigger hassle.
 To control pests, you can use natural methods such as [companion planting](https://blog.planter.garden/posts/companion-planting-diversity-is-key/) and using [beneficial insects](https://blog.planter.garden/posts/16-of-your-garden-s-local-pest-hunters/).
 Diseases can be controlled through proper watering, good air circulation, and avoiding overcrowding.

+### Resources

+When in doubt, it's best to check with a local resource to determine what works best for your specific climate.
+[Planter](https://planter.garden) is a terrific app, but cannot account for the intricacies of every micro-climate.
+Your dirt-covered and sunburned garden-obsessed neighbor will know exactly what works in your area 😉.

+Here are few great resources to learn more about subtropical and tropical gardening in your region:

+* University of Florida - If you live in Florida, look no further than the [UF gardening calendar]()
+* [University of California | The California Garden Web](https://cagardenweb.ucanr.edu/Vegetables/) - The perfect resource for those in California
+* [Self Sufficient Me](https://selfsufficientme.com/) - Mark from Self Sufficient Me lives in subtropical Australia.
+His down-to-earth style and frequent corny jokes make him one of our favorite gardeners on [Youtube](https://www.youtube.com/@Selfsufficientme).

 ### Conclusion